raisaaajose/astrocyte-detection/README.md

 # Astrocyte-detection

-Astrocytes play a crucial role in maintaining brain homeostasis and are implicated in various neurological disorders.
-This machine learning pipeline enables researchers and clinicians to automatically detect astrocytes from microscopy images, improving the speed and accuracy of analysis in neurobiological studies.
+Astrocytes are star-shaped glial cells in the nervous system that also plays a crucial role in maintaining brain homeostasis and are implicated in various neurological disorders.
+This machine learning pipeline enables researchers and clinicians to automatically detect astrocytes from microscopy images of human brain tissue, improving the speed and accuracy of analysis in neurobiological studies.

 ![App Screenshot](data/readme1.png)